CARLI/select/docs/test-workflow.md

 If you have not yet run `grunt serve` you will need to run `grunt generate-karmaconf` to set up the stand-alone Karma configuration file.

-To run the Component unit tests in a JetBrains IDE you must first install the
+To run the Component unit tests in a JetBrains IDE you must first install the Karma plugin.

+Follow the directions from [the JetBrains docs](https://www.jetbrains.com/idea/webhelp/running-unit-tests-on-karma.html).
+The important configurations are the location of your Node executable and the Karma installed in the project.

 ## Browser Client - Section End-To-End Tests